Complaints’ Policy & Procedure

 - If, after our investigation and response including any suggested resolution, you are still not satisfied, you can write to us again within 14 days of our letter.
 We will then arrange to review our decision.
 This will happen in one of the following ways: –

-- The Senior Partner may arrange for someone in the firm, who has not been involved in your complaint, to review it
+- The Senior Director may arrange for someone in the firm, who has not been involved in your complaint, to review it

-- Eric Williams, our Senior Partner, will review your complaint
+- Eric Williams, our Senior Director, will review your complaint

 - Exceptionally, we may ask a barrister or another firm of solicitors to review your complaint or refer the complaint to an Alternative Dispute Resolution entity